Service of process upon military personnel overseas is tortured by complications:

 Litigants who petition the court for permission to serve via some particular means (such as registered mail) are often successful, especially if enforcement of the judgment is to be achieved exclusively within the US.
 This may be the fastest and least expensive method to ensure valid service of process on a military defendant overseas.

 International service of process is complex.
-Contact LLS to speak with one of our experienced attorneys.
+If you need to service process abroad contact LLS to speak with one of our experienced attorneys.
+With more than 35 years experience, we are a premier source of litigation support.

 1 Posse Comitatus Act, 18 U.S.C.
 1835.
 Posse comitatus – The power or force of the county.
 The entire population of a county above the age of fifteen, which a sheriff may summon to his assistance in certain cases, as to aid him in keeping the peace, in pursuing and arresting felons, etc.” Black’s Law Dictionary, 6th Ed.
 1990.